 Despite their international presence, Lianda and her sisters have remained engrained in their community, lending their support and talent to a number of local charities.
 As recognition of their extraordinary talent and musical contribution to the community, the City of Renton presented them with a Key to the City and a proclamation of “EriAm Sisters Day”.

-Lianda Abraham is a 4th year student at the University of Washington, pursuing a major in Biology with a minor in neuroscience.
-She works as a medical scribe with Seattle Pain Centers and is an active member of the UW Black Student Union and African Student Association.
+Lianda Abraham graduated from the University of Washington with a Bachelors of Science in biology and a minor in neuroscience.
+She worked as a medical scribe with Seattle Pain Centers and is an active member of the UW Black Student Union and African Student Association.

 Rachel is the K-6 General Music Teacher and Choir Director at Lakeview Elementary in Kirkland.
 Rachel is in her 14th year of teaching and has been with Lake Washington School District for the past 10 years.
 Previously she taught in the Bethel and Seattle Districts.
 She also teaches “General Music Methods” to perspective teachers at Northwest University.
 In addition, Rachel instructs private voice, piano, and guitar lessons.
 She received her Bachelor of Music Education from Pacific Lutheran University and her Master’s in Creative Arts and Learning from Lesley University.
 She earned her National Board Certification in Early and Middle Childhood Music.
 Rachel has been singing and acting her entire life and working with children in the performing arts since her teen years.
 This is her 12th year with Stage Struck.